blueswen/opentelemetry-apm/readme.md

 #### Python - FastAPI

-[OpenTelemetry Instrumentation for Python](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/opentelemetry-instrumentation) provides an [automatic way](https://opentelemetry.io/docs/instrumentation/python/automatic/) for [multiple libraries and frameworks](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation) to instrument the application.
-With automatic instrumentation, it will inject bytecode dynamically to gather telemetry.
+[OpenTelemetry Instrumentation for Python](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/opentelemetry-instrumentation) provides an [zero-code way](https://opentelemetry.io/docs/zero-code/python/) for [multiple libraries and frameworks](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation) to instrument the application.
+With zero-code instrumentation, it will inject bytecode dynamically to gather telemetry.

-For using automatic instrumentation, we need to install at least three packages:
+For using zero-code instrumentation, we need to install at least three packages:

 1. [opentelemetry-distro](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/opentelemetry-distro): OpenTelemetry API and SDK
 2. [opentelemetry-exporter](https://github.com/open-telemetry/opentelemetry-python/tree/main/exporter): Exporter for traces and metrics which have to correspond to the exporter setting of the agent, we use [opentelemetry-exporter-otlp](https://github.com/open-telemetry/opentelemetry-python/tree/main/exporter/opentelemetry-exporter-otlp) here